UnitTestBot/UTBotJava/docs/Codeforces.md

 Experiments were conducted to understand whether the described approach can be used in practice.
 During the analysis, several dozen incorrect solutions from Codeforces were selected (manually or automatically, using the [Codeforces API](https://codeforces.com/apiHelp )).
-The solutions were transformed to the "good" form manually, and after that the test generation was run for them.
+The solutions were transformed to the "good" form manually, and after that, the test generation was run for them.

 Consider the results for verdicts "Runtime error" and "Wrong answer" separately.